NotSoToxic/Custom-Discord-Bot/README.md

 # Custom Discord Bot

-A basic discord bot that can play music with prefix music commands and can be used as a platform to access ChatGPT on discord.
+A basic discord bot that can play music with prefix music commands and can be used as a platform to access ChatGPT on Discord.